QUICK SUMMARY:

 However, if your sales team isn’t up-to-date on the latest marketing trends, strategies, and techniques, it could negatively impact your closing (and retention) rates.

-After all, imagine a potential client asking, “How will you use ChatGPT in my marketing content?” and your sales rep has never even heard of ChatGPT or any other AI tools.
+After all, imagine a potential client asking, “How will you use ChatGPT in my marketing content?” and your sales rep has never even heard of ChatGPT or any AI data analysis tools.
 This is not only embarrassing but also makes your agency look a bit outdated.

 Staying up-to-date also applies to the industry your agency serves.
 For example, if you specialize in eCommerce marketing and you don’t know what messaging, content, or latest trends are resonating with their specific customers, you may be missing the mark completely with their eCommerce analytics metrics to track.
 This has the potential to cost you new sales and even your existing clients.